dr-jts/postgis-patterns/query/query-distance.md

 * Loop over rows
   * build a MultiPoint union of the result
   * add result records if they have distance > D to current result MultiPoint
-  * terminate when N records have been found
+  * terminate when N records have been found, or when no further points can be added

 This is fairly reasonable in performance.
 For a 2M point table finding 100 different points takes ~ 6 secs.

 ```sql
 WITH RECURSIVE rand AS (
   SELECT geom, name FROM geonames ORDER BY random()